Mohammad-Nour-Rezek/Reading-Notes/101-102_Classes/reading-notes-day2.md

 *Bash Commands:*
 * ls --> list of files
+* ls -a --> list of all files with hidden one
 * ls -l --> more details
 * mkdir --> create folder
 * cd --> go to directory